jvieroe/dyadicdist/README.md

 `dyadicdist::ddist_sf()` is that the output is stored as a long dyadic `tibble` as opposed to a wide `matrix`.

-This is a very early development version of `dyadicdist`.
+This is a very early development version.
 Please don’t hesitate to let me know of any errors and/or deficiencies you might come across.

 ## Quick example